noisyevolution/ds/sc.md

 ```

+---

-# practical 2
+# Practical 2

 ## Generate AND/NOT function using McCulloch Pitts neural net

 ```python
 def neuron(inputs, weights, th):
     return 1 if sum(i*w for i, w in zip(inputs, weights)) >= th else 0